eea/eea.docker.esbootstrap/docs/Details.md

   - **size**: size of the facet if it's a simple facet
   - **facet_display_options**: options for the simple facet, usually enough to have "sort" and "checkbox"
   - TODO: list all available options
+  - **allow_exact**: by default is set on false.
+If set on true, it will add a checkbox on the facet, and using it, the user can select if he wants exact search results or not.
+  - **desctext**: by default empty.
+If set, this description text will be displayed in the header of the facet.

 - **csv_tsv**
 	In this section you can configure the field for csv/tsv export